giftos1/programming-guide/Pseudocode-Guide.md

         get ventGasChoice
         if ventGasChoice is "y"
             ventGas()
+        display farewell message

+You must not refer to things that don't exist or use different names for the same thing.
+Consistency is required.

+**Bad**

+    get the user's choice
+    if choice is 'Q'
+        display total

+Above, one variable that _might_ be the same is referred to as `choice` and `the user's choice`.
+A programmer should never have to guess if this is the same or different.
+Be consistent.
+`total` doesn't exist, so we can't use it.
+All variables must be introduced appropriately (as is also the case in code).
+NOTE that some of our examples here are only parts of full pseudocode, so you will see places where we do refer to non-existent names, but this is not a mistake; only an incomplete example to focus on the bit we're concerned with.

+**Good**

+    total = 0
+    get choice
+    if choice is 'Q'
+        display total

-**Note:** variable names don't have to be in camel-case (e.g. "vent gas choice" or "vent_gas_choice" are okay).
+**Note:** variable names don't have to be in any specific style like camelCase or underscore_case (e.g. "ventGasChoice", "vent gas choice" or "vent_gas_choice" are all fine).
 This is part of being language independent – there is no fixed or language-related convention.
 Having said that, you may find it convenient to use the convention for the language you expect to implement in since you can copy and paste into code more easily.

 ## 4. Concise expression